Working with GeoSeries#

 Preamble#

-The Series object, introduced here, is the basic entry into the Pyleoclim universe, with very few metadata and a low bar to entry.
-However, geoscientific series, including paleoclimate timeseries, are often richer in information that can be leveraged for further analysis, particularly geolocation.
+The Series object, introduced here, is the entry point into the Pyleoclim universe, with very few metadata and a low bar to entry.
+However, geoscientific series, including paleoclimate timeseries, are often richer in information (particularly geolocation) that can be leveraged for further analysis.
 Therefore, we created a class called GeoSeries, which is a child of the Series object.
 As a child, GeoSeries inherits all the methods of its parent class as well as new methods that take advantage of the richer information.

-The Series properties, which also apply to GeoSeries are as followed:
+Series properties that also apply to GeoSeries are as follows:

 • time: Time values for the time series